lextm/jekyll-theme-chirpy/_posts/2015-2-18-switching-to-os-x-initial-days.md

 http://smoothmouse.com/forum/topic/34-pointer-lag/

 I wasted lots of time to investigate Logitech Control Center, but remind you that it was a dead end.
-Logitech does not yet upgrade it to support Yosemite and it won’t function to remedy all the issues here,
+Logitech does not yet upgrade it to support Yosemite and it won't function to remedy all the issues here,

 https://forums.logitech.com/t5/Mice-and-Pointing-Devices/Where-is-Logitech-Control-Center-for-OS-X-10-10-Yosemite/td-p/1327549